Lifted Model Checking for Relational MDPs: Introduction

 \section{Introduction}

+Probabilistic model checking aims at deciding whether a stochastic model satisfies a given probabilistic property~\citep{Baier:2008,tutorialPRISM}.
+By doing so, it provides rigorous guarantees about the model.
+Markov Decision Processes (MDPs) and Probabilistic Computational Tree Logic (pCTL)~\citep{tutorialPRISM,Prism:2011,Storm:2017} are standard formalisms for specifying the model and the properties, respectively.
+MDPs are commonly used for modeling sequential decision making problems where the actions have stochastic effects.
+PCTL is a temporal logic that expresses model properties over time and allows for probabilistic quantification.
+A property can be \textit{the machine gives a warning before shutting down with a probability higher than 0.95}, or \textit{the probability is higher than 0.9 that the emergency power supply, after giving a warning, continues to function for at least 10 more minutes}.

-Markov Decision Processes (MDPs) are commonly used for modeling sequential decision making scenarios where the actions have probabilistic effects.
-They are useful for modeling planning and model checking tasks.
-In planning, it is commonly required to make abstraction of large models.
-However, formal methods most often operate on explicit-state MDPs thus do not allow for abstractions of domain elements.
-This is undesirable since the number of states increases exponentially in the domain size, making it infeasible to explicitly traverse the state space \citep{slaney2001blocksworld}.
-In such large domains, it is not practical to apply model checking techniques as they lead to a state explosion \citep{Otterlo:2004}.
-For instance, the well known blocks world has 501 states for 5 blocks but over 58 million states for only 10 blocks \citep{slaney2001blocksworld}.
+It is common in planning and reinforcement learning to make abstraction of the domain elements in order to compactly define models and speed up the computation.
+However, model checking methods most often operate on explicit-state MDPs~\citep{Baier:2008} thus do not allow for such abstractions.
+This is undesirable since the number of states increases exponentially with the domain size, making it infeasible to explicitly traverse the state space~\citep{slaney2001blocksworld}.
+In such large domains, it is impractical to apply model checking techniques as they lead to a state explosion~\citep{Otterlo:2004}.
+For instance, the well known blocks world has 501 states for 5 blocks but over 58 million states for only 10 blocks~\citep{slaney2001blocksworld}.
+In this paper, we aim at mitigating such state explosions in probabilistic model checking by making relational abstractions and using lifted inference.